-With all the work that goes into building a stockpile of breast milk, you’ll want to make sure that all those nutrients and antibacterial properties are properly preserved.
+With all the work that goes into building a stockpile of breast milk, you’ll want to make sure that all those nutrients and immunity-boosting properties are properly preserved.

 You can do that by following best practices for storing and reheating breast milk.

-According to the La Leche League, pumped breast milk should be frozen or refrigerated immediately after expressing.
-Store your expressed breast milk in 2- to 4-ounce amounts in milk storage bags, glass, or stiff plastic containers with tops that fit tightly.
+According to La Leche League, pumped breast milk should be frozen or refrigerated immediately after expressing.
+Store your expressed breast milk in 2- to 4-ounce amounts in milk storage bags, or glass or stiff-plastic containers with tops that fit tightly.

 When filling containers, leave space at the top.
 Breast milk expands as it freezes, so leaving about an inch at the top will allow for this expansion.

 Label your bags or containers with the date expressed and the amount of milk.
 Also write your child’s name if you may be giving it to a child care provider.
 Store your bags or containers with expressed breast milk at the back of the refrigerator or freezer.
 That’s where the air will stay the most consistently cool.
-If you are using bags, put these into another sealed container for storage.
+If you’re using bags, put them into another sealed container for storage.

 If you’ve thawed milk that your baby isn’t ready to eat, there’s no need to throw it away.